Shubhashis-Roy/Napp/README.md

 The first time you create a new project, run the Ruby bundler to install CocoaPods itself:

-Then, and every time you update your native dependencies, run:

 If everything is set up correctly, you should see your new app running in the Android Emulator, iOS Simulator, or your connected device.

 ## Step 3: Modify your app